-1. The motion picture must be first released in the country submitting it no earlier than October 1, 2018 and no later than September 30, 2019, and be first publicly exhibited for at least seven consecutive days in a commercial motion picture theater for the profit of the producer and exhibitor.
+1. The country-selected film must be first released in the country of origin no earlier than October 1, 2019, and no later than December 31, 2020, and be first publicly exhibited for at least seven consecutive days in a commercial motion picture theater for the profit of the producer and exhibitor.
 Submissions must be in 35mm or 70mm film, or in a 24- or 48-frame progressive scan Digital Cinema format with a minimum projector resolution of 2048 by 1080 pixels, source image format conforming to ST 428-1:2006 D-Cinema Distribution Master - Image Characteristics; image compression (if used) conforming to ISO/IEC 15444-1 (JPEG 2000); and image and sound files packaged as Digital Cinema Packages (DCPs) in either "Interop" or "SMPTE DCP" formats.
 SMPTE DCP refers to SMPTE ST 429-2 and related specifications.
 (Blu-ray format does not meet Digital Cinema requirements.)

 The audio in a Digital Cinema Package (DCP) is typically 5.1 or 7.1 channels of discrete audio.
 The minimum for a non-mono configuration of the audio shall be three channels as Left, Center, Right (a Left/Right configuration is not acceptable in a theatrical environment).
+In addition to channel-based audio, object-based audio may also be present as an immersive audio bitstream.

-The audio data shall be formatted in conformance with ST 428-2:2006 D-Cinema Distribution Master - Audio Characteristics and ST 428-3:2006 D-Cinema Distribution Master - Audio Channel Mapping and Channel Labeling.
+The audio data shall be formatted in conformance with ST 428-2:2006 D-Cinema Distribution Master - Audio Characteristics and ST 428-12:2013 D-Cinema Distribution Master Common Audio Channels and Soundfield Groups.
+Immersive audio, if present, shall be formatted in conformance with ST 2098-2:2019 Immersive Audio Bitstream Specification.

-- 2. The film must be advertised and exploited during its theatrical release in a manner considered normal and customary to theatrical feature distribution practices.
+- 2. The film must be advertised and exploited during its qualifying theatrical release in a manner considered normal and customary to theatrical feature distribution practices.
 The film need not have been released in the United States. - 3.
 Films that, in any version, receive a nontheatrical public exhibition or distribution before their first qualifying theatrical release will not be eligible for Academy Awards consideration.

 Nontheatrical public exhibition or distribution includes but is not limited to:

 - Broadcast and cable television

 - PPV/VOD

 - DVD distribution

 - Inflight airline distribution

 - Internet transmission

-- 4. The recording of the original dialogue track as well as the completed picture must be predominantly in a language or languages other than English.
+- 4. The recording of the original dialogue track as well as the completed picture must be predominantly (more than 50%) in a language or languages other than English.
 ACCURATE, LEGIBLE ENGLISH-LANGUAGE SUBTITLES ARE REQUIRED.

 - 5. The submitting country must certify that creative control of the film was largely in the hands of citizens or residents of that country.

-- 6. The International Feature Film Award Executive Committee shall resolve all questions of eligibility and rules.
+- 6. The International Feature Film Executive Committee shall resolve all questions of eligibility and rules.